OpenSWATH/documentation/docs/openswath_workflow.rst

 The retention time normalization peptides are provided using the optional parameter ``tr_irt`` in TraML format.
 We suggest to use the ``iRTassays.TraML`` file provided in the tutorial dataset, if the Biognosys iRT-kit was used during sample preparation.

 If the iRT-kit was not used, it is highly recommended to use or generate a set of endogenous peptides for RT normalization.
 A recent publication [5]_ provides such a set of ``CiRT`` peptides suitable for many eukaryotic samples.
+The TraML file from the supplementary information can be used as input for ``tr_irt``.
+Since not all ``CiRT`` peptides might be found, the flag ``RTNormalization:estimateBestPeptides`` should be set to improve initial filtering of poor signals.
+Further parameters for optimization can be found when invoking ``OpenSwathWorkflow --helphelp`` under the ``RTNormalization`` section.
+Those do not require adjustment for most common sample types and LC-MS/MS setups, but might be useful to tweak for specific scenarios.

 SWATH windows definition
 ~~~~~~~~~~~~~~~~~~~~~~~~